Last Updated on January 13, 2025

 Combination padlocks are acceptable, too, and ACME Locksmith carries several styles at all of our locations.
 We like this one from Master Lock (here on Amazon) because it’s super easy to use on a gate like this, very affordable, and security is not an issue (just safety).
 It relies on movements instead of having to dial a combination.

-There are some great after-market latches as well that can be mounted on a variety of tubular gate styles which either match the height thresholds, or provide keyed access.
+Some great after-market latches can be mounted on a variety of tubular gate styles which either match the height thresholds or provide keyed access.

 For commercial pool gates, stronger tension-spring kits are available.
 Or better yet, gate closers, such as the KantSlam shown here on Amazon, ensure the pool gate closes without it slamming.

-If you need help installing any of these pool gate locks or gate closers, we offer gate lock and welding services can take care of you if you’re in AZ, otherwise your local locksmith can help in other areas..
+If you need help installing any of these pool gate locks or gate closers, we offer gate lock and welding services that can take care of you if you’re in AZ, otherwise, your local locksmith can help in other areas.

-Regardless the solution selected, upon self-closing the gate must latch closed, by itself, to be compliant to code.
+Regardless of the solution selected, upon self-closing the gate must latch closed, by itself, to be compliant with code.

-Code for Pool Barriers Where Perimeter Fencing is a Portion of the Barrier
+Pool Code Where Perimeter Fencing/Wall is a Portion of the Barrier

 If this situation involves larger gates used to allow vehicle storage, these gates are not exempt from the Arizona pool code requirements (in fact, in some areas, there are more strict requirements for these gates).
 Since they are much larger than pedestrian gates, getting them up to code for self-latching and self-locking reliably can be a challenge.